rmarji/AI-Principles-Book/content/chapters/chapter-9.md

 The organizations that thrive in the AI agent era will develop distinctive capabilities in AI collaboration, create cultures that embrace continuous learning, and build governance frameworks that balance innovation with responsibility.
 They will treat AI not as a cost-cutting tool but as a capability multiplier that enables their people to contribute more creatively, decide more wisely, and serve stakeholders more effectively.

 In the final chapter, we turn to the responsibility that accompanies this power.
-With great AI capability comes great responsibility—for privacy, for fairness, for transparency, for accountability.
+With great AI capability comes great responsibility-for privacy, for fairness, for transparency, for accountability.
 The leaders who wield AI power well are those who govern it ethically.
 The price of power is governing it responsibly.

 ## Summary